 Frequently Asked Questions about the College of Education and COVID-19

 In response to the COVID-19 crisis and in coordination with the reduced on-campus presence at The University of Texas at Arlington, all College of Education business is now being conducted electronically.
 If you have questions about your classes, please email your faculty member, or contact a College of Education advisor, either for undergraduate or graduate.
-For general questions, you may email us at email@example.com, or call 817-272-2591 and leave a message if we are unable to answer.
+For general questions, you may email us at firstname.lastname@example.org, or call 817-272-2591 and leave a message if we are unable to answer.
 Be sure to visit UTA's offical source of information pertaining the Fall 2020 and Coronavirus.